PaccMann/paccmann_sarscov2/README.md

 This is around **6GB** of data, required for pretaining multiple models.
 Also, the workload required to run the full pipeline is intensive and might not be straightforward to run all the steps on a desktop laptop.

 For these reasons we also provide [pretrained models](https://ibm.ent.box.com/v/paccmann-sarscov2-models) (ca. 700MB) for download.
-In the [Pipeline](#pipeline) section this allows you to skip directly to [PaccMann^RL on SARS-CoV-2](#paccmannrl-on-sars-cov-2).

-If you chose to download our pretrained models, the directory structure looks like this:
+Once the download of the pretrained models is completed, the directory structure looks like this:

 ```console
 models